iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector-sharing/getprotecteddatapricingparams.md

  - Not distributed, ie. only the collection's owner can see it
  - For free
  - For rent
- - Included in a subscription
+ - For rent AND included in a subscription
- - For rent
  - For sale

 ## Usage